AdaCore/spark2014/docs/lrm/source/subprograms.rst

      one operative constituent (see Ada RM 4.4) which is not the expression itself and whose associated object has relaxed initialization.

-   A state abstraction or a type has relaxed initialization if its Relaxed_Initialization aspect is True.
+   A type has relaxed initialization if its Relaxed_Initialization aspect is True.
 An expression has relaxed initialization if its evaluation yields an object that has relaxed initialization.